-Intrado Comm further argues that it is requesting an interconnection agreement from AT&T for the mutual exchange of traffic.
-Intrado Comm contends that while 911/E911 trunks are generally one-way trunks, a "mutual exchange of traffic" need not occur over the same trunk.
 Intrado Comm asserts that this exchange may be "properly reflected by traffic flows of originating and terminating traffic" through trunking configurations.
-(Intrado Comm BR at 10) Intrado Comm believes the FCC has lent credence to its argument.
+Intrado Comm believes the FCC has lent credence to its argument.
 Specifically, Intrado Comm cites the FCC's finding that established "intercommunication" as a hallmark for telephone exchange service.
 In doing so, Intrado Comm argues that the FCC recognized that without interconnection between an ILEC and an entrant, a customer would not be able to complete calls.
 Intrado Comm further argues that the FCC found that an ILEC has little incentive to aid new entrants' entry into the marketplace, which is a matter Congress addressed in §251(c).
-(Intrado Comm BR at 6) Intrado Comm notes that AT&T witness Pellerin's testimony stated that a competitor must be interconnected with the Public Switched Telephone Network in order to provide 911/E911 service, which offers further support that Intrado Comm provisions telephone exchange service because entrants must be allowed to effectively compete.
-12
+Intrado Comm notes that AT&T witness Pellerin stated that a competitor must be interconnected with the Public Switched Telephone Network in order to provide 911/E911 service, which offers further support that Intrado Comm provisions telephone exchange service because entrants must be allowed to effectively compete.

 Intrado Comm witness Hicks states that the "services that the PSAP uses would only be able to generate and originate a call transfer.
 They would not be able to utilize Intrado Comm's offering to generate a traditional local call."
-(TR 178) AT&T argues that Intrado Comm witness Hicks admits that Intrado Comm's service cannot be used to originate a call.
-(AT&T BR at 8) AT&T states that Intrado Comm's inability to call back to a disconnected 911/E911 caller indicates that the 911/E911 service cannot be used to originate a call, and therefore does not meet the definition of telephone exchange service.
-(AT&T BR at 8-9)
+AT&T argues that Intrado Comm witness Hicks admits that Intrado Comm's service cannot be used to originate a call.
+AT&T states that Intrado Comm's inability to call back to a disconnected 911/E911 caller indicates that the 911/E911 service cannot be used to originate a call, and therefore does not meet the definition of telephone exchange service.